isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         Tracer& operator=(Tracer&&) = default;
     };

 Because we defined the destructor, we must define the copy and move operations.
-The `=default` is the best and simplest way of doing that.
+The `= default` is the best and simplest way of doing that.

 ##### Example, bad